 Contributing to the wellbeing of whānau, hapū and iwi by creating opportunities for increased connectivity and communication with themselves and others

-Te Huarahi Tika creates initiatives that support Maori in ITC with business, employment, training and financial resources.
+Te Huarahi Tika creates initiatives that support Maori in ICT with business, employment, training and financial resources.

-Te Huarahi Tika plans and completes initiatives that contribute to achieving our goals for Maori engagement and participation in ITC.
+Te Huarahi Tika plans and completes initiatives that contribute to achieving our goals for Maori engagement and participation in ICT.

 Te Huarahi Tika recognises and promotes the interconnectedness of its beneficiaries, trustees, and others that it engages with.